24 Kid-Friendly Minute to Win It Games

 Pass the Hula Hoop

 All team members stand in a line holding hands.
 The goal?
-Pass a hula hoop from one end of the line to the other—WITHOUT letting go of hands.
+Pass a hula hoop from one end of the line to the other, WITHOUT letting go of hands.

-Watching kids duck, twist, and wiggle to get through the hoop is HILARIOUS.
+Watching everyone duck, twist, and wiggle to get through the hoop is HILARIOUS.
 One time, my nephew got stuck in the middle of the hoop and just stood there laughing until his team pulled him through.

 Mom Tip: Make it harder by adding two hula hoops going in opposite directions.